-- (1) Summer reading camps shall be staffed with highly effective teachers of reading as demonstrated by student reading performance data, completion of multisensory structured language education, and teacher performance evaluations. - (2) The highly effective teacher of reading shall provide direct, explicit, and systematic reading intervention services and supports to improve any identified area of reading deficiency. - (3) Summer reading camps, at a minimum, shall include 70 hours of time in scientifically based reading instruction and intervention. - (4) A State Board of Education approved reading assessment system shall be administered at the beginning and end of the summer reading camp to measure student progress. - (5) Summer reading camps may be held in conjunction with existing summer programs in the school district or in partnership with community-based summer programs, designated as effective by the State Superintendent of Education and the task force established under subsection (a) of Section 3. - (f) The Alabama Summer Achievement Program is established and shall be available to all K-3 students in public elementary schools that are among the lowest performing five percent of elementary schools.
+(1) Summer reading camps shall be staffed with highly effective teachers of reading as demonstrated by student reading performance data, completion of multisensory structured language education, and teacher performance evaluations.

+(2) The highly effective teacher of reading shall provide direct, explicit, and systematic reading intervention services and supports to correct any identified area of reading deficiency.

+(3) Summer reading camps, at a minimum, shall include 70 hours of time in scientifically based reading instruction and intervention.

+1 (4) A State Board of Education approved reading 2 assessment system shall be administered at the beginning and 3 end of the summer reading camp to measure student progress.

+4 (5) Summer reading camps may be held in conjunction 5 with existing summer programs in the school district or in 6 partnership with community-based summer programs, designated 7 as effective by the State Department of Education.

+8 (f) The Alabama Summer Achievement Program is 9 established and shall be available to all K-3 students in 10 public elementary schools that are among the lowest performing 11 five percent of elementary schools.

-1 (1) The program shall be administered and funded by 2 the allocation provided in subdivision (2) of subsection (a) 3 of Section 4.
+12 (1) The program shall be administered and funded by 13 the allocation provided in subdivision (2) of subsection (a) 14 of Section 4.

-- (2) Funds allocated to the program in excess of the amount needed to fully fund summer programs in public elementary schools that are among the lowest five percent performing schools shall be divided, based on a per pupil allocation, and distributed by the State Superintendent of Education, to support high quality summer camps at elementary schools that are not among the lowest five percent performing elementary schools.
-The State Superintendent of Education shall award the funds to each local education agency based on the number of students who scored deficient, as determined by the task force established under subsection (a) of Section 3, on a state approved reading assessment used to determine reading proficiency during the administration of the assessment during the preceding academic year. - (3) The State Superintendent of Education shall provide guidelines for the administration of the Alabama Summer Achievement Program, and shall oversee all of the following: - a.
-The administration of the Alabama Summer Achievement Program in the lowest five percent performing elementary schools. - b.
-The response to instruction process in the lowest five percent performing elementary schools.
+(2) Funds allocated to the program in excess of the 15 16 amount needed to fully fund summer programs in public 17 elementary schools that are among the lowest five percent 18 performing schools shall be divided, based on a per pupil allocation, and distributed by the State Superintendent of 19 20 Education, to support high quality summer camps at elementary 21 schools that are not among the lowest five percent performing elementary schools.
+The State Superintendent of Education 22 23 shall award the funds to each local education agency based on 24 the number of students who scored deficient, as determined by 25 the State Board of Education, on a state approved reading assessment used to determine reading proficiency during the 26

+1 administration of the assessment during the preceding academic 2 year.